 Dried apricots are another great binder for no bake cookies.
 Apricots add a bright, fruity flavor to no bake cookies.
-Apricots can be chopped in a food processor (see which one we like the best) and mixed into no bake cookie batters for a sweet sticky treat.
+Apricots can be chopped in a food processor and mixed into no bake cookie batters for a sweet sticky treat.

 4 – Not Really Peanut Butter…

 A super simple substitute for peanut butter is Nutella.
 While Nutella is still nut based, it is made with hazelnuts rather than peanuts which makes it perfect for those who avoid peanut butter due to allergies.

 Nutella is also made with chocolate so it adds a nice rich, chocolatey flavor to the cookies.
 Nutella can usually be substituted for peanut butter in a no bake cookie recipe by using the same amount.

 Easy and extra tasty (not quite healthy but hey, it beats turning on the oven!)

 Grinding up almonds, cashews or hazelnuts is another great ingredient to use in no bake cookies rather than peanut butter.
 Use a small spice grinder to make nut ‘flour’ to use in cookie recipes.